Bohra (mammal)

 Bohra is an extinct genus of macropod from the Plio-Pleistocene of Australia.
+It is closely related to modern tree kangaroos (Dendrolagus), and like them is thought to have had an arboreal lifestyle, with some species of Bohra substantially exceeding living tree kangaroos in size.

 Taxonomy

 The type species, Bohra paulae was first described in 1982 from material found in Wellington Caves in New South Wales.
 Bohra is the name of a legendary kangaroo of the Euahlayi tribe from New South Wales.
 Bohra was said to walk on all four limbs and possessed sharp canine teeth before being removed by men.
 Living tree-kangaroos share similar proportions between the front and hind limbs.

 Three other species have been described: Bohra wilkinsonorum from southeastern Queensland in 2004, Bohra illuminata from south-central Australia in 2008, and Bohra nullarbora from Western Australia in 2009.

 Bohra is considered a plesiomorphic sister taxon to the living tree-kangaroos (Dendrolagus).